Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

+---
 layout: project
 title: ENGRD 2210 Portfolio Assignment
 description: Class Assignment
 image: /assets/images/kohler-engine.jpg
 ---

-## **Collaborators:** ##
+**Collaborators:**
 _[Susanna Aufrichtig](mailto:sma283@cornell.edu), [Trevor Boshnack](mailto:tjb287@cornell.edu), [Camille Eckert](mailto:cse49@cornell.edu)_

 ## Assignment Background

-In ENGRD 2210 - Thermodynamics, we were tasked with selecting a real-world instance of a device or system that we had learned about in class, explaining how it works in detail, and discussing how its perforamnce would change under design or operating condition changes.
+In ENGRD 2210 - Thermodynamics, we were tasked with selecting a real-world instance of a device or system that we had learned about in class, explaining how it works in detail, and discussing how its performance would change under design or operating condition changes.

 ## System Background